While eyelid lift (blepharoplasty) is a relatively minor surgery, it is still a complex procedure as it involves the delicate eye area.

 The patient should make a final choice of the blepharoplasty surgery only after they are fully satisfied with the surgeon’s answers to their questions.
 They may enlist questions beforehand and take this list to the surgeon’s office to ensure that they do not miss out of any important questions.

-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for safe and proven eye care procedures.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano Dallas, Texas, and nearby areas for safe and proven eye care procedures.